linode/docs/docs/websites/apache-tips-and-tricks/modsecurity-on-apache.md

 To install ModSecurity on a Linode running CentOS or Fedora, perform the following steps:

-1. Install the GCC compiler and the dependancies by entering the following commands, one by one:
+1. Install the GCC compiler and the dependencies by entering the following commands, one by one:

         sudo yum install mod_security